Andreessen Horowitz: 2022

-In March 2022, A16z with Lux Capital co-led an $90 million round of Los Angeles-based machine-parts start-up Hadrian Automation.
+In March 2022, the firm and Lux Capital co-led a $90 million round for Los Angeles–based machine-parts startup Hadrian Automation.

+In April 2022, it led a $12 million Series A round for Bounce, a marketplace for consumers to access underutilized space in local businesses.

 In May 2022, the firm announced the launch of its largest fund to date at $4.5 billion.
 The fund is set to focus on cryptocurrency and blockchain technologies.
-The firm stated that $1.5 billion was allocated to seed investments while the remaining $3 billion would be earmarked for venture investments.
+The firm said that $1.5 billion was allocated to seed investments, while the remaining $3 billion would be earmarked for venture investments.

-In August 2022, the firm announced it would be investing about $350 million in Flow, the latest organization begun by WeWork founder Adam Neumann.
-The purported aim of Flow is to create a branded product in the housing market with consistent community features, reimagining how real estate works in the US.
-The decision was met with some criticism due to Neumann's previous business issues in his time at WeWork.
+In August 2022, the firm announced it would invest about $350 million in Flow, a real estate organization begun by WeWork founder Adam Neumann.
+Flow's purported aim is to create a branded product in the housing market with consistent community features, reimagining how real estate works in the U.S. The decision was met with some criticism due to Neumann's business issues during his time at WeWork.

-The firm committed to $400 million in equity investment towards acquisition of Twitter by Elon Musk that completed in October 2022.
+The firm committed to $400 million in equity investment toward the acquisition of Twitter by Elon Musk that completed in October 2022.
+According to The Washington Post, by September 2024, the firm had lost $288 million on its Twitter investment.
+Andreessen Horowitz also invested in Musk's AI firm xAI, which acquired Twitter in April 2025 for $45 billion, including debt.

 Structure

-Andreessen Horowitz partners work on behalf of all its portfolio companies, an approach modeled after the Hollywood talent agency, Creative Artists Agency.
+Andreessen Horowitz partners work on behalf of all its portfolio companies, an approach modeled after the Hollywood talent agency Creative Artists Agency.
 In 2010, the company hired Margit Wennmachers, a marketing executive at the partner level.

-As of 2011, the firm had maintained a database of designers, coders, and executives and used it to help fill positions at its start-ups.
+As of 2011, the firm had maintained a database of designers, coders, and executives and used it to help fill positions at its startups.
 Former U.S. Treasury Secretary Larry Summers became a special advisor to Andreessen Horowitz in June 2011.

-In September 2012, former Washington D.C. mayor Adrian Fenty was appointed Andreessen Horowitz's second special advisor.
+In 2012, former Washington D.C. mayor Adrian Fenty was appointed Andreessen Horowitz's second special advisor.
 Fenty was hired to advise the firm's portfolio companies on working with local, state, and federal governments.

-In 2019, the firm applied to restructure as a registered investment adviser in order to have more freedom to take up riskier bets like cryptocurrency.
+In 2019, the firm applied to restructure as a registered investment adviser in order to have more freedom to take on riskier bets like cryptocurrency.